api-platform/docs/core/configuration.md

     # Specify a path name generator to use.
     path_segment_name_generator: 'api_platform.path_segment_name_generator.underscore'

-    # Allow using plain IDs for JSON format
+    # Allow using plain IDs for JSON format.
     allow_plain_identifiers: false

     validator:
-        # Enable the serialization of payload fields when a validation error is thrown
+        # Enable the serialization of payload fields when a validation error is thrown.
-        # If you want to serialize only some payload fields, define them like this [ severity, anotherPayloadField ]
+        # If you want to serialize only some payload fields, define them like this: [ severity, anotherPayloadField ]
         serialize_payload_fields: []

     eager_loading: